-BTN 101 Introduction to

-Biotechnical Engineering

-This is an introductory course which exposes students to the diverse fields of biotechnology, biomedical engineering, bioprocesses and related areas.
+BTN 101 Introduction to 3 SHC Biotechnical Engineering This is an introductory course which exposes students to the line is an introductory course which exposes students to the diverse fields of biotechnology, biomedical engineering, bioprocesses and related areas.
 Students will apply biological and engineering concepts to design materials and processes that directly measure, repair, improve and extend living systems.
 Prerequisite: EGT 152.
 (1/6)